Deciphering Board Dynamics

 “You are right,” I said, “I am going into your vulnerable place and you are starting to do something that is incredibly strong.
 Rather than flipping into anger or shutting down and moving away, you are starting to be able to share your feelings.
 That takes a huge amount of strength and makes a difference for the Chairman and the CEO.”

 Then, he said, “I want to share my thoughts about the process.”
-I took notes to what he said (I excluded some of the detail to protect his privacy).
+I took notes as he talked (posted with permission).

 “What we do at our board meetings is different.
 We are different because of how we interact with one another, the way we engage one another that is different.